 The Northern cod stock off southern Labrador and eastern Newfoundland is one of the most well studied stocks in eastern Canada.
 As such, there are multiple monitoring programs that help inform the status of the stock and data from most of these programs have been integrated into a state-space stock assessment model, called NCAM (Cadigan 2016).
 The model includes information from research vessel autumn trawl surveys (1983-present), Sentinel fishery surveys (1995-present), inshore acoustic surveys (1995-2009), fishery catch-at-age compositions and partial fishery landings (1983-present), and tagging (1983-present).
 Using a series of observation equations, this TMB based model simplifies thousands of historical data points into quantities such as recruitment, spawning stock biomass, fishing mortality and natural mortality.
 Once the model is fit to the data, the next step is to produce visual representations of the data and model output.
 The traditional approach would involve producing static presentations and documents with a series of figures and tables.
 However, with large amounts of model inputs and outputs, this approach quickly becomes overwhelming for both the analyst and the stakeholders involved for at least two reasons.
 First, it is no longer feasible for the analyst to include and describe every figure and table produced in a single document.
 Second, it is difficult for stakeholders to efficiently digest the information that has been compressed into a series of static slides or pages.
 Interactive documents provide a potential solution to this problem as they allow much more information to be contained and accessible on a single screen.

-In the pursuit of an easier and more efficient way to communicate results from NCAM, an interactive and self-contained “dashboard”, called NCAM explorer, was developed for the 2018 assessment of Northern cod (Dwyer et al. 2019).
+In the pursuit of an easier and more efficient way to communicate results from NCAM, an interactive “dashboard”, called NCAM explorer, was developed for the 2018 assessment of Northern cod (Dwyer et al. 2019).
 We used R-based packages (Table 1) to construct a tool for exploring the input and output of NCAM, specifically the flexdashboard package to group interactive plotly-based visuals into a dynamic document.
 We also used the crosstalk package to link the data displayed across multiple plots.
 Via R Markdown, the dashboard is rendered into a self-contained html file that is reproducible, interactive, and easy to update following modifications to the model or the addition of new data.
+The intent of this tool was not to replace detailed documentation on the model (i.e. Cadigan 2016; Dwyer et al. 2019), however, it was built to serve as an interactive alternative to a standard presentation for communicating the latest results to an audience with a working knowledge of the stock and model.
+Explanatory text and detail were therefore kept to a minimum, allowing the audience to explore the figures and data unencumbered by verbose descriptions.